sefasifa/sefa/README.md

 **Random Fault Value**

  First of all we define fault value.
-For random fault we used the random number generator which is provided by matlab ,.
+For random fault we used the random number generator which is provided by matlab.
 In the propsed attack
 ``` fb``` bits *And* with an intermediate value.

 ```matlab